Recommendations for topdressing wheat with sulfur

 There are many S-containing fertilizer materials.
 Several dry materials are available that can be blended with dry phosphorus or nitrogen fertilizers for winter/spring topdressing.
 Some of these products are best used in preplant applications, however.

 - Elemental S (typically 90-95 percent S) is a dry material marketed by several manufacturers.
 Before it becomes available for plant uptake, elemental S must first be oxidized by soil microorganisms to sulfate-S and this can be a slow process when surface-applied.
 As a result, this material is well suited for preplant applications only.
 Elemental S is not suited for corrective applications to S-deficient wheat in the spring.

 - Ammonium sulfate, (21-0-0-24S) is a dry material that is a good source of both N and available S. It has high acid-forming potential, however, and soil pH should be monitored.
-Ammonium sulfate is a good source to consider for both preplant and topdressing to correct existing sulfur deficiencies.
+Ammonium sulfate is a good source to consider for both preplant or topdressing to correct existing sulfur deficiencies.

 - Gypsum (analysis varies) is calcium sulfate, and is commonly available in a hydrated form containing 18.6 percent S. This material is commonly available in a granulated form that can be blended with other materials.
 Since it is a sulfate source, it would be immediately available, and is another good source for spring topdressing.

 - New N-P-S products, such as Microessentials, 40-Rock, and others, are ammonium phosphate materials formulated with sulfur, and in some cases micronutrients such as zinc.
 In most of these products the sulfur is present as a combination of elemental-S and sulfate-S.